How Ignition is Helping Companies Break Free From Supply-Chain Issues

 Similarly, non-PPE demand did not plummet as expected.
 Instead, it moved online.
 The size of individual orders shrank while the quantity of orders increased, dramatically outpacing shipping-container availability and causing shipping costs to rise by an order of magnitude.
 At the same time, labor shortages left empty containers monopolizing dock space or floating at sea as ersatz warehouses, all while their landlocked counterparts were filled almost to capacity in order to accommodate this new style of demand.

-Pre-pandemic, many companies relied on lean production practices, using “just in time” manufacturing to reduce on-hand raw materials and streamline ordering.
+Pre-pandemic, many companies relied on lean production practices, using “just in time” manufacturing operations management to reduce on-hand raw materials and streamline ordering.
 Integration projects are not continuous like manufacturing and integrators themselves are less bound by geography, making “just in time” not one tactic of many so much as the only practical option.

 So, if just in time is months away, what can be done right now?